AdamSmasherDerby/Statsbook-Tool/README.md

 7. Skaters entered on lines beginning with "SP*".
 8. "ᚾ" entered instead of "X".
 (2018 and earlier)
 9. "I" or "|" in lineups without the player being in the box already.
 (2018 and earlier)
+10. Star pass recorded for a lineup with no pivot.

 ### Lineups + Penalties: